akanksha260991/bs_docs_revamp_content/app_automate/appium/set-up-your-test/organize-tests.md

 ### Project Name
-Use the capability project, to specify a name for a logical group of builds.
+Use the capability **project**, to specify a name for a logical group of builds.
 The default value is Untitled Project.
 The example of setting this capability:

 > "project": "loginformproject"